Leo Tolstoy

 2

-When one studies the various human activities thoroughly, not merely superficially, one cannot but make a sad reflection on how many lives are lost for the continuation of the kingdom of evil in this world, and on how this evil is assisted above all by the institution of standing armies.
+If one studies the various human activities not merely superficially, but thoroughly, one cannot but make a sad reflection on how many lives are lost for the continuation of the kingdom of evil in this world, and on how this evil is assisted above all by the institution of standing armies.

 One’s surprise and feeling of sadness grows further at the thought that all this is unnecessary, that all this evil, so readily accepted by the vast majority of people, originates only from their foolishness, only from their allowing themselves to be exploited by a small number of cunning and depraved individuals.